ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 ### Applications of ChatGPT and Gemini
 We worked with *ChatGPT* and *Gemini* the same way, just depended on the individual person in the groups preference.

-The LLMs were mainly used to resolve unclear errors, especially when other resouces like Google searches did not yeild sufficient answers.
+The LLMs were mainly used to resolve unclear errors, especially when other resouces like Google searches did not yield sufficient answers.
 Framing questions such as "I expect to get (...), but I got (...).
 Why?" let us receive targeted and actionable feedback.
 It was also instrumental in explaining why certain pieces of code behaved in unexpected ways and clarifying frameworks or technoglogies we could not directly inspect, such as Razor pages.
 Along with connecting the dots regarding the theory and in practice.

 ChatGPT and Gemini also helped us better understand error messages and validate our assumptions about problems.
 For example, we often prompted it with questions like “Can you explain…” or “I think my problem is… why?”
 These interactions often provided clearer explanations that improved our understanding of the issues at hand.